News • 08 Nov 2018

 Open Minds supports numerous Clients with complex care needs and therefore created a new role to work with teams who directly support these clients – this role was a perfect fit for Sarah with the unique experience and skillset that she had gained over the years.

-Sarah currently works with clients who have restrictive practice orders, and clients that have complex care requirements.
 As a Complex Care Specialist, Sarah is called upon by other teams to advise and help whenever required.
 This means that Open Minds Support Workers can utilise Sarah’s specialised skill-set to best support their clients.

 Related articles